- Induction Day

 - Research Skills Training: four face-to-face thematic cohort meetings & Advanced Technology Training

-- Presentation skills workshop (transferable skils training for first and second year students, St Andrews, 8 March 2017) - further information about transferable skills here
+- Presentation skills workshop (transferable skils training for first and second year students, 8 March 2018) - further information about transferable skills here

 Professional Skills Training (PIPS): PIPS Q&A session

 Click on each heading above to see more details about each training component.
-Find here the calendar of all EASTBIO training activities in 2016-2017.
+The new calendar of all EASTBIO training activities in 2017-2018 will appear here shortly (please click on the image on the right, above).

-All Year 1 students must finalise their training plans by filling in the online EASTBIO Training Plan & Record form by the 16 October of Year 1.
-Further details will be circulated to all first year students by EASTBIO at the Induction Day (5 October 2017).
+All Year 1 students finalise their training plans by filling in the online EASTBIO Training Plan & Record form by the 16 October 2017.
+Further details and clarifications are provided at the Induction Day (5 October 2017).

 The online Training Plan should be updated throughout the first year of studies and a Record of it submitted in the summer of Year 1.
 Information and reminders will be circulated by EASTBIO.